All Episodes

 Why?

-And Bill Barr is the attorney general.
+And Bill Barr is the Attorney General.

 Bill Barr runs the Justice Department.

-Bill Barr says he wants to we know he wants to err on the side of transparency when it comes to what's classified, what isn't.
+Bill Barr says he wants to, we know he wants to err on the side of transparency when it comes to what's classified, what isn't.

-So Mr. Horowitz has given the report to the attorney general.
+So Mr. Horowitz has given the report to the Attorney General.

 We will see what we ultimately get.

-Uh I think we just have to, unfortunately, and I know this is this is taking a long time, this whole thing.
+I think we just have to, unfortunately, and I know this has taken a long time, this whole thing, we just got to let this process play out.

-But the attorney general wants to get this information to the American people as quickly as he possibly can, and he wants to do it in the most transparent fashion that he possibly can as well.
+But the Attorney General wants to get this information to the American people as quickly as he possibly can, and he wants to do it in the most transparent fashion that he possibly can as well.

 All right.